glotzerlab/signac-docs/docs/source/projects.rst

 Grouping operations can be performed on the complete project data space or the results of search queries, enabling aggregated analysis of multiple jobs and state points.

 The return value of the :py:meth:`~Project.find_jobs()` method is a cursor that we can use to iterate over all jobs (or all jobs matching an optional filter if one is specified).
-This cursor is an instance of :py:class:`~signac.contrib.project.JobsCursor` and allows us to group these jobs by state point parameters, the job document values, or even arbitrary functions.
+This cursor is an instance of :py:class:`~signac.project.JobsCursor` and allows us to group these jobs by state point parameters, the job document values, or even arbitrary functions.

 .. note::